Quantitative concatenation for polynomial box norms: PET induction scheme

 \subsection{Setting up the induction scheme}

 In order to carry out the PET argument in general, we first need to set up some notation that allows us to talk about general multidimensional polynomial progressions.
 Let $d, D, \ell, r, s\in\N$, and let $\uh:=(h_1, \ldots, h_r)$ be a tuple of length $r$.
 All of the polynomial families that we shall consider will take the following form. \begin{definition}[Normal polynomial family] Let $\CQ = (\q_1, \ldots, \q_{s})$ be a family of polynomials in $\Z^D[z, \uh]$ of degree at most $d$.
-We call $\CQ$ \textit{normal} if the polynomials $\q_1, \ldots, \q_s$ are nonzero and distinct, $\q_1$ has highest degree (with respect to the variable $z$), and $\q_1(0, \uh), \ldots, \q_s(0,\uh)$ are the zero polynomial for all $\uh\in\Z^r$. \end{definition}
+We call $\CQ$ \textit{normal} if the polynomials $\q_1, \ldots, \q_s$ are nonzero and distinct, $\q_1$ has highest degree (with respect to the variable $z$), and $\q_1(0, \uh), \ldots, \q_s(0,\uh)$ are the zero polynomial for all $\uh\in\Z^r$ (equivalently, $z$ divides all monomial terms of each $\q_i(0,\uh)$). \end{definition}